liquity/ChickenBond/README.md

 ## Core smart contract architecture

 - `ChickenBondManager:` this contract contains the majority of system logic.
-It contains public state-changing functionality for bonding, chickening in and out, shifting protocol funds between vaults, and redeeming sLUSD.
+It contains public state-changing functionality for bonding, chickening in and out, shifting protocol funds between vaults, and redeeming bLUSD.
 It also contains several getters for the various bucket quantities.

 - `BondNFT:` is the ERC721 which mints bond NFTs upon creation.
 A bond NFT entitles the holder to take actions related to the corresponding bond i.e. chickening in or out.